abdm64/DAPP-JS/README.md

 ### Prerequisites

-You need to install the fellowing software in order to get the application up and running
+You need to install the fellowing software in order to get the application up and running :

- - Node.js and npm
+ - Node.js and npm.
- - Docker
+ - Docker.
- - Kubernetes  on cloud
+ - Kubernetes  on cloud.

  # Development <a name = "development"></a>
  ## APP Architecture <a name = "app-archi"></a>